Access to Credit on the Growth of Women Entrepreneurs in Jos, Plateau State: The Influence of Financial Support Services

 Atieno, R. (2011).
 Formal and informal institutions' lending policies and access to credit by small-scale enterprises in Kenya: An empirical assessment.
 African Economic Research Consortium, Nairobi, Research Paper 111.

 Audretsch, M. N. (2012).
-Performance and exporting of small and medium enterprises in South Africa, Some thoughts on policy and scope for further research, Trade and Industrial Policy Strategies, South Africa
+Performance and exporting of small and medium enterprises in South Africa, some thoughts on policy and scope for further research.
+Trade and Industrial Policy Strategies.

 Ike, P. C. (2012).
 Access to microfinance services and its effect on business performance of small-scale women entrepreneurs in Enugu State, Nigeria.
 Revista Científica UDO Agrícola, 12(4), 899-905.